rb16b/Accelerate-Dev/README.md

     - Pod Distributon Budget
     - Network Policy to restrict access

-NOTE: Vertical Auto Scaler requires VPA opertor to be installed, which was done bu the cluster admin.
+NOTE: Vertical Auto Scaler requires VPA operator to be installed, which was done by the cluster admin.

-You will be using the openshift project created during the first lab called dev-userX, where X is a number assigned ( example: dev-user3 )
+You will be using the openshift project created during the first lab called "dev-userX", where X is a number assigned to you during workshop onboarding ( example: dev-user3 )

 ## Getting Started with the Vertical Pod AutoScaler exercise

 Clone this repo: https://github.com/rb16b/Accelerate-Dev

-1. You can clone it onto your laptop; however, there may be proxy issues running oc cmds with the cluster on cloud
+1. You can clone it onto your laptop; however, there may be proxy issues running oc cmds with the cluster on the cloud
-2. Clone it into Dev-Spaces instance provided with the workshop
+2. Clone it into the Dev-Spaces instance provided with the workshop

-From the menu select -> Source Control button
+From the menu, select -> Source Control button

 ![](images/clone-repor.png)